“And whoever compels you to go one mile, go with him two.” Matthew 5:41

 Turning Your Cheek

 Much of Matthew 5 makes sense until we get to verse 38, the part about forgiving others.
 For many of us, forgiveness is a challenging thing to do.
-So, Jesus gives us three simple illustrations to help us out.
+Jesus gives us three simple illustrations to help us out.

 First, Jesus addresses the issue of taking an eye for an eye.